Boat logo

-First unveiled at the 2024 Cannes Yachting Festival, the X90 stands out from other yachts in the range with its new, low and open-plan "beach club-style" cockpit.
-Designed with a glass transom and drop-down balconies to port and starboard, the space extends outwards and provides 180-degree views, while offering both open and shaded spaces for a "refined waterside sanctuary at sea".
+The model was first unveiled at the 2024 Cannes Yachting Festival and stands out from other yachts in the range with its low, open-plan "beach club-style" cockpit.
+Designed with a glass transom and drop-down balconies to port and starboard, the space extends outwards and provides 180-degree views, while offering both open and shaded areas.

 In a first for the shipyard, the X90 features curved patio doors that connect the cockpit to the main saloon and, when opened, turn the formal, 10-person dining table al fresco.